Last updated: June 20, 2026

 - Waiting too long.
 Some plans will not ship until after birth, but you can still learn the steps before delivery.

 - Calling it only a baby item.
-Use the words breast pump, lactation support, and durable medical equipment.
+Use the words breast pump, lactation support, durable medical equipment, or DME.

 - Not asking WIC for backup help.
-WIC may help if you are uninsured, cannot get a pump, or need support using the pump you received.
+WIC may help if you are uninsured, cannot get a pump, or need help using the pump you received.

 What to do if you are denied, delayed, or ignored